 Your pigs may need more roughage (hay)

 My piglets that I just weaned are eating a noticeable amount of hay.
 I think they like it to bulk up their food after pigging out on their ground feed.
-At weaning, a bit of hay seems to help balance out their digestion.
+A bit of hay seems to help balance out their digestion.

 If your pigs do not have any roughage (plant material to chew on) give them some and see if that’s all they needed to get them eating again.